zzjjjiang/python-starter/assignments.md

 1
 ```

-# Ex 9: Uppers or Lowers
+# Ex.
+9 Uppers or Lowers
 Create a program that writes `True` to the console if a string is upper case, `False` if a string is not.

 Example input: